 Preferably, that system should be as simple and effective as possible.

-The Pomodoro technique was developed by Francesco Cirillo in the 1980s while he was a university student.
+Francesco Cirillo developed the Pomodoro technique in the 1980s as a university student.

 The kitchen timer is a great lo-fi way to cut down on interruptions (although the technically minded might enjoy using a phone app).